BenLever/COM528-AE2-BenLever/README.md

 the project will be served at `http://localhost:8080/shoppingCartApplication/home`

+## Requirements
+This application has been tested with the following.
+Other variations may work but have have not been tested and hence are not supported:
+ - Java 11
+ - Tomcat 8.5
+ - Browser - Google Chrome

 ## Defaults
 By default when the app runs it will create 2 accounts (username = password):
  - `globaladmin`